 Thank you for the contributions to this page from the Strout family collection.

-During the history of the city of Augusta, there have been seven post offices.
+During the history of the town of Livermore, there have been six post offices.

-Briefly, the history of these seven is as follows:
+Briefly, the history of these six is as follows:

-In 1914, there was only one post office in Augusta: Augusta. (source: Post Route Map of the State of Maine 1914)
+In 1914, there were three post offices in Livermore: East Livermore, Livermore, and North Livermore. (source: Post Route Map of the State of Maine 1914)

 Click on image to enlarge.